EOP-OMB/federal-program-inventory/website/_program/TC.136.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system generally would tax all profits under the regular tax rate schedule using broadly applicable measures of baseline income.
-It would not allow preferentially low tax rates to apply to certain types or sources of income.
-  In contrast, certain Blue Cross and Blue Shield (BC/BS) health insurance providers and certain other health insurers are provided with special tax benefits, provided that their percentage of total premium revenue expended on reimbursement for clinical services provided to enrollees or for activities that improve health care quality is not less than 85 percent for the taxable year.
-A qualifying insurer may take as a deduction 100 percent of any net increase in its unearned premium reserves, instead of the 80 percent allowed other insurers.
-A qualifying insurer is also allowed a special deduction equal to the amount by which 25 percent of its health-claim expenses exceeds its beginning-of-the-year accounting surplus.
-The deduction is limited to the insurer’s taxable income determined without the special deduction.
+objective: The baseline tax system would not allow credits for particular activities or targeted at specific groups.
+In contrast, the Tax Code provides a tax credit to qualified small employers that make a certain level of non-elective contributions towards the purchase of certain health insurance coverage for its employees.
+To receive a credit, an employer must have fewer than 25 full-time-equivalent employees whose average annual full-time-equivalent wages from the employer are less than
+  $50,000 (indexed for taxable years after 2013).
+However, to receive a full credit, an employer must have no more than 10 full-time employees, and the average wage paid to these employees must be no more than $25,000 (indexed for taxable years after 2013).
+A qualifying employer may claim the credit for any taxable year beginning in 2010, 2011, 2012, and 2013 and for up to two years for insurance purchased through a Health Insurance Exchange thereafter.
+For taxable years beginning in 2010, 2011, 2012, and 2013, the maximum credit is 35 percent of premiums paid by qualified taxable employers and 25 percent of premiums paid by qualified tax-exempt organizations.
+  For taxable years beginning in 2014 and later years, the maximum tax credit increases to 50 percent of premiums paid by qualified taxable employers and 35 percent of premiums paid by qualified tax-exempt organizations.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":40000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":10000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":10000000.0}]'
 outlays: null
 permalink: /program/TC.136.html
 popular_name: ''